pcelvng/go-config/README.md

 ### Precedence

-When a field value is provided through more than one avenue at once then the following takes precedence.
+When a field value is provided through more than one channel at once then the following takes precedence.

 1. Flags
-3. Config file (value from one of the config files)
+2. Config file (value from one of the config files)
-2. Environment
+3. Environment
 4. Default value

+Defaults overwritten by environment variables overwritten by config file values overwritten by flags.
+Flag values always trump.

+# Future Features

+1. Load from consul.
+2. Load from etcd.
+3. Load from vault.
+3. Full template support for help menu customization.
+4. Flag "commands".
+5. Hot loading (see below for discussion).
+6. Hot loading from an HTTP endpoint.
+7. HTTP call for configuration state and meta configuration info (like source type).

+## Hot Loading

+Hot loading is the practice of re-loading configuration values after the application has started.
+In general, we feel applications should load configuration once upon initialization and keep configuration state for the duration of instance life.

+Hot loading can lead to difficult-to-manage application state which in turn leads to:
+- Increased difficulty debugging.
+- Inconsistent state across many instances of the same application.
+- Increased application logic to handle state.

+However, we also feel there are some good use cases such as:
+- Rotating passwords.
+- Updating configuration for front-line "always on" applications.
+- Updating shortlists such as a blacklist or whitelist without needing to reload the application.